Join WCS and Jaguar North America As We Celebrate International Jaguar Day

-With their majestic, spotted coats and their silent, silky movements, jaguars are the iconic big cat of the Americas.
+With their beauty, power, and speed, jaguars are the iconic big cat of the Americas.
 Today, their future is in our hands.
-Join us in celebrating jaguars on the first-ever International Jaguar Day and help ensure they have a fighting chance for a bright future.

 International Jaguar Day, November 29, highlights the pressing need to conserve them.
 Jaguar North America, LLC is collaborating with WCS to raise awareness and support.
 At WCS, we thank Jaguar North America for helping to save its namesake.

 For decades, WCS has worked to protect jaguars, to ensure these big cats continue to roam the savannas, grasslands, and rainforests of the Americas.
 WCS’s model to save them is based on three core elements: securing large, well-protected areas as inviolate refuges for jaguars and their prey; ensuring connectivity between those areas; and cooperating with communities living across these landscapes to help meet their needs while also improving things for jaguars and other wildlife.